Real estate calculators and rental market data

 Knoxville, TN

 University of Tennessee fills the apartments and Oak Ridge National Lab fills them with people who have security clearances.
-No state income tax and affordable entry — solid rental market fundamentals without the hype.
+No state income tax, affordable entry, solid fundamentals without the hype.

 15 zip codes